 Through a capital campaign with so many special friends and donors of The Shelter including private contributions, cookbook sales, events, foundations, businesses, groups and others, over $575,000 was raised for the 2011 renovation and expansion project.
-In essence, this growth and support represented a circle of special friends, volunteers, men, women and children uniting together and sharing a huge responsibility.
+In essence, this growth and support represented a circle of special friends, volunteers, men, women, and children uniting together and sharing a huge responsibility.
 The outcome has truly been incredible.
 While our statistical numbers continue to increase, so does the number of lives changed forever.
-The Shelter has not been empty in fourteen years and not a single day goes by that we do not receive a domestic violence call for assistance or someone requesting information.

-We offer a wide variety of services to the community including a 24- hour crisis line, emergency shelter, court advocacy, information and referral, linkage to community resources, bilingual services, safety assessment and planning, support groups (on and offsite) free training for health and human service professionals in our community and assistance in filing victim compensation paperwork.
-Within The Shelter, we offer our residents all of the above services as well as counseling, parenting classes, temporary child care, and assistance with transportation, health classes and individual services provided by Case Managers.
+We offer a wide variety of services to the community including a 24- hour crisis line, emergency shelter, court advocacy, information and referral, linkage to community resources, bilingual services, safety assessment and planning, onsite counseling to victims in the comminty, support groups (on and offsite) free training for health and human service professionals in our community, and assistance in filing victim compensation paperwork.
+Within The Shelter, we offer our residents all of the above services as well as counseling, parenting classes, temporary child care, and assistance with transportation, health classes, and individual services provided by Case Managers.

-My staff and I have been enriched by the love and genuine concern our donors show our residents.
-It is through their gracious support that we can in return provide the assistance needed to touch, challenge, and inspire others to walk the journey without violence and harm.
+We have been enriched by the love and genuine concern our donors show our residential families.
+It is through their gracious support that we can in return provide the assistance needed to help, challenge, and inspire others to walk their journey without violence and harm.